---replay [path.json] Read an existing json file and re-output it.
 This is very useful if you want to reformat, refilter or resort the output you got from a previous run.
-Usage is simple: Just pass --replay on the second run, with other changed to the new formatters or filters.
-You can also merge several previous runs by using --replay more than once, in this case it will merge all files given and output them as one big run.
+Usage is simple: Just pass -replay on the second run, with other changed to the new formatters or filters.
+Pass the .json files of the previous runs additionally to the paths you ran rmlint on.
+You can also merge several previous runs by specifying more than one .json file, in this case it will merge all files given and output them as one big run.